Co-Host - Ahavati

 4. Any form is acceptable.

-5. Hashtag your poem #RobertFrost and link to your poem here.
+6. Insert the hashtag #DrSuess after your poem and link to your poem here in the competition.
 Do NOT copy paste your poem to the competition.
-The point is to eventually direct visitors searching for Frost to your poem via the hashtag we hope will eventualy be implemented by the Webmiss.
+The point is to eventually direct visitors searching for Suess to your poem via the hashtag we hope will soon be implemented as a theme by the Webmiss.

 Comp will be judged by a panel including myself.
-You have one month; best of luck to all entrants.
+You have two weeks only; best of luck to all entrants.